 Thus, wanting to take a different approach, Rick worked toward owning and steering his own company.
-He merged his brokerage into Prime Insurance Company over 20 years ago, became the CEO, and took a majority position.
+He started his own company, Prime Insurance Company, over 20 years ago, became the CEO, and took a majority position.
 He moved the company headquarters to Sandy, Utah, starting with just seven employees.

 Today, Prime Insurance is among the most successful companies in the entire industry, with 200 employees, and growing rapidly, clients in all 50 states and U.S. territories, and writing $286 million in premiums in 2020.

 Here’s an example of Prime’s “can do” attitude: In 2004 in Chicago, the owner of the infamous “Bartman Ball” decided he wanted to blow up the baseball as a promotional stunt.
 The baseball was the one missed by Chicago Cubs outfielder Moses Alou when Cubs fan Steve Bartman reached over the left-field fence and interfered with the catch.
 The Cubs went on to lose Game 6 of the National League Championship Series and the ball achieved notoriety.

 Restaurant owner Grant DePorter, who owned the ball, needed insurance to blow it up, but couldn’t find a company that would ensure the stunt.
 Rick heard about it and consulted with some explosive experts who told him the detonation probably wouldn’t create much more than a puff of smoke.
 So Prime insured the demolition of the Bartman Ball – and enjoyed doing it.